antoinehubert1510/Hardware-Software-Platforms---Ultrasound-Sensor/README.md

 The I2C driver is a well-known part of this project, we can easily find informations on the Internet.
 The state machine helps us to understand the code we used in Altera Quartus.

-# Steps to run our project
-1. Open the progect Altera Quartus with the good golden (the golden is the quartus project correspondong to the chip we use).
-In our case, we use the chip DE0_nano_SoC.
-More informations about this chip can be found here : https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=167&No=941
-2. Create a BLOC file (.vhd file).
-We descibe in this bloc all the registers we want to use.
-In our case, we only need one register out to read the sensor's values.
-We also descibe the I2C structure into this file BLOC.
-3. We need to specify the registers we use in the ghrd.v file and our bloc.
-By the way, this file ghrd is the top file of our project.
-In the ghrd file, we specify "My wires" : wire [7:0] reg_out_to_bloc; .reg_out_external_connection(reg_out_to_bloc) dans la partie soc_system u0 (), et une partie de code qui correspond à notre bloc de base.
-4. We need to make connections to create a link between the codes.
-To do that, we go in tools -> Platform Designer, we load our project, then we look for "parallel" in the search bar.
-We double-click on parallel I/O and we can add registers (input or output).

 # Ultrasound Captor

 The register to read the values of our capter is Software Revision and its location is 0.
 Then we use the register 0 and the command 0x51.
 This command is an activation commande, it starts the mesure and reads the data in centimeters.
 We need 16 bits (2 bytes) to read the data : the high byte (0x02) and the lower byte (0x03).
 We combine these two mesures to obtain the resulting value.